Renda02/Deploy-Applications-with-Kind/README.md

 ```
 ## Expose the Application

 Now that the application, web, is deployed you can access the application by exposing the nodePort through port forwarding.
-You'll need the container name.
+You will need the container name.

 To get the container name, issue the following command: